Back to the home page

 Xubuntu is a fine looking and efficient distro, and an excellent alternative to "flag ship" Ubuntu.
 Under the hood, Xubuntu is the same as Ubuntu: the difference lies in a different user interface and in a somewhat different default set of applications.

 The lower panel (the expandable dock) is essentially a normal panel like the one on top, only it has been made transparent and configured to appear only when the mouse pointer is in its area.

 Yet there are important differences:

 The file manager (file browser) is called Thunar.
 In the terminal without capital, so thunar.
 Good to know when you want to use a terminal command that contains nautilus (the file manager of Ubuntu).

 Note: don't install Nautilus in Xubuntu!
 This will cause system conflicts.

-The text editor (notepad) is called Leafpad in 12.04, and Mousepad in 13.10.
-In the terminal without capital, so leafpad or mousepad.
+The text editor (notepad) is called Mousepad.
+In the terminal without capital, so mousepad.
 Good to know when you want to use a terminal command that contains gedit (the text editor of Ubuntu).

 (continued in the column on the right)

 This website is being sponsored by Google Ads.